martinmoene/lest/README.md

 **lest_USE_REGEX_SEARCH**
 Define this to enable regular expressions to select tests.

-Note: The standard library of GCC 4.8.1 doesn't yet support this use of regular expressions.
-The library of VC13 and VC14 CTP 3 *can* use regular expressions, but cannot compile the latest variant of lest.
+Note: You have to make sure the compiler's library has a working `std::regex_search()`; not all do currently.
+GCC 4.8.1's regex search function doesn't work yet.
+The libraries of VC13 and VC14 CTP 3 have a working regex search function, but these compilers cannot compile the latest variant of lest.

 ### Namespace
 namespace **lest** { }